tewarid/tewarid.github.io/README.md

     $$
     ```

+    Code can be used to preview using the following setting for Markdown+Math plugin

+    ```json
+    "mdmath.delimiters": "kramdown",
+    ```

-* Section heading in posts start at level 3 i.e. three successive #.
-Level 1 and 2 are reserved for blog title and post title, respectively.
+* Section heading in posts start at level 3 i.e. three successive `#`.
+Level 1 and 2 are reserved for mog title and post title, respectively.

 * [Don´t use](https://github.com/jekyll/jekyll/issues/429) UTF-8 characters in file name of posts.